supabase-community/flutter-chat/README.md

     id uuid references auth.users on delete cascade not null primary key, name varchar(18) not null unique,
-    created_at timestamp with time zone default timezone('utc' :: text, now()) not null, constraint username_validation check (name ~* '^[A-Za-z0-9_]{3,24}$')
+    created_at timestamp with time zone default timezone('utc' :: text, now()) not null,

-);
+    -- username should be 3 to 24 characters long containing alphabets, numbers and underscores constraint username_validation check (name ~* '^[A-Za-z0-9_]{3,24}$') );
 comment on table public.users is 'Holds all of users profile information';